mykola-zalizniak/BotBrowser/tests/README.md

 # 🔬 BotBrowser Fingerprint Consistency Research Suite

-Automated validation framework for fingerprint consistency and cross-platform privacy analysis.
+Automated validation framework for preventing fingerprint collection and cross-platform tracking prevention.

 Demonstrates controlled fingerprint consistency validation using [Playwright](https://playwright.dev/docs/writing-tests) for academic and privacy research purposes.
 Operate these scripts in accordance with the project [Legal Disclaimer](../DISCLAIMER.md) and [Responsible Use Guidelines](../RESPONSIBLE_USE.md).
 If you observe any misuse, contact [botbrowser@bk.ru](mailto:botbrowser@bk.ru) so we can investigate and support affected services.